 When you create or edit a budget, you can specify two types of email notifications for it:

 - The first is a set of thresholds; you opt to receive an email when your actual cost or usage reaches the threshold for each target.

 - You can also opt to be notified when your cost or usage is projected to exceed a budget target, to help you adjust your consumption to meet the target.
-As long as your cost or usage is projected to exceed the target during the period, the HPE Consumption Analytics Portal continues to send either daily or weekly notifications.
+As long as your cost or usage is projected to exceed the target during the period, the HPE Consumption Analytics platform continues to send either daily or weekly notifications.